 We can do our part by eliminating plastic wrap for an eco-friendly option.
 The convenience of using baggies may be challenging to replace, but it’s a habit like everything else.
 Making change is always tricky, but knowing we are doing our part—without breaking the bank—will keep us motivated.

-Beeswax wraps are great for wrapping cheese, covering dishes, or folding into snack bags, and yes, even wrapping your sandwich.
+Beeswax wraps are great for wrapping cheese, covering dishes, folding into snack bags, and yes, even wrapping your sandwich.
 Beeswax cotton wraps provide a safe and effective alternative to plastic.
 Beeswax is 100 percent natural, non-toxic, and relatively inexpensive.
 Beeswax is also water-repellent and has natural antibacterial properties.
 When beeswax is applied to light cotton, it renders the cloth unbreathable, which helps maintain the proper moisture content when storing food.

 Materials Needed to Make Beeswax Wraps